REIT Bargains: 2 DGI Names Plus 1 High-Yield Pick To Buy Now

 Tale Of The Tape – Tanger Outlets 52-Week Low

-Analysts clearly hoped that Tanger would be more aggressive with share buybacks, in addition to reinvesting free cash flow into the business.
+Analysts clearly hoped that Tanger would be more aggressive with share buybacks in addition to reinvesting free cash flow into the business.
 Tanger may be more interested in share repurchases at these low levels.

 Source: Tanger presentation

-The yield on SKT shares as of this writing is ~5%, for a blue-chip REIT with a storied history of paying and raising dividends.
-Tanger shares are now trading below 12x 2017e FFO per share.
+The yield on SKT's shares as of this writing is ~5% for a blue-chip REIT with a storied history of paying and raising dividends.
+Tanger's shares are now trading below 12x 2017e FFO per share.

 I view Tanger as a strong buy here, and REITs 4 Alpha plans to add shares.